 - Select From a downloaded CSV and then Get Started.

 - Drag your LastPass CSV file to the app or select browse your computer files to search for it, and then select Next.
-Choose whether you import your data to your Personal or Business Space, and then select Next.

 - Preview your import.
 You can change whether Dashlane imports an item as a login, Secure Note, or payment method.
-Choose whether specific items go to your Personal or Business Space.

 More about Smart Space Management - Select Import items.
 You'll see a confirmation with the number of items imported.